Funerary urn from Biała: Hands of God

-Although the relationship of this funerary urn to the Slavic culture has not been proven, similar symbols were found in the culture of the Slavs, e.g. as pysanka symbols collected by Kazimierz Moszyński from eastern Poland, Ukraine, and Serbo-Croatia, as a symbol on a child's funerary vessel found in the Voronezh Oblast, Kalacheyevsky District, or on a slate spindle from under the village of Savvinskaya Sloboda in Moscovia.
+Although the relationship of this funerary urn to the Slavic culture has not been proven, similar symbols were found in the culture of the Slavs, e.g. as pysanka symbols collected by Kazimierz Moszyński from eastern Poland, Little Russia, and Serbo-Croatia, as a symbol on a child's funerary vessel found in the Voronezh Oblast, Kalacheyevsky District, or on a slate spindle from under the village of Savvinskaya Sloboda in Russia.